rtocco/Senior-Project/README.txt

 To Do List:

-   1. Implement an LRU replacement algorithm in the Buffer Manager.
+   Done - Implement an LRU replacement algorithm in the Buffer Manager.
       Currently, the naive approach is used.

-   2. Implement non-quiescent checkpointing.

-   3. Modify deadlock detection to use a wait-die approach.
-Timeout is the current method.
+   - Modify deadlock detection to search for deadlocks via a graph, as opposed to having transactions timeout after a while.
+Also consider improving the mechanism for rescheduling transactions once a block is set free.

-   4. Merge in the extensions:
+   - Merge in the indexing extension.
-         - Indexing
-         - Sorting
-         - Improved buffer allocation
-         - Query Optimization

-   5. Extend the subset of SQL currently implemented.
+   - Extend the subset of SQL currently implemented.
 Right now, only the simple create, delete, update, and select statements are usable.